North Pole Breakfast time is soon to be upon us.

-I normally cheat and buy a build your own gingerbread house as I am generally doing this the night before.
+I normally cheat and buy a build your own gingerbread house as I generally do this the night before.

 But of course, if you have more time, it would be better to make it from scratch, I have used this silicone baking tray in the past.
 I put finger lights around the boards and inside the house for an extra wow factor!

 This is Daddy’s job!
 While I am frantically baking Stuart makes this snow igloo!

 It is fairly easy to make, all you need is sugar cubes and water, but it is fairly time-consuming!
 Again we put a finger light inside for dramatic effect.

 A couple of days before the North Pole Breakfast I make both the snowman soup (hot chocolate, with marshmallows and a candy cane) and the chocolate Santa sleigh.
 These are so easy to make but can take time, so I never make these the night before.
 Download our free snowman soup printable bag topper for an easy option.

 The chocolate Santa sleigh is loads of fun to make.

 I normally start with a kit-kat and then stick to candy canes to the bottom.

 Then I add a small Lindt Santa to the front edge of the kit-kat.
 I then pile on all of his favorite chocolate bars (use mini ones though!)